ProvableHQ/sdk/README.md

 ### 3.5 Types

-Aleo is a typed language, right now you have the following data types available:
+Aleo uses a strongly-typed syntax.
+The language supports 16 primitive types, and allows users to define custom types.

-Aleo defined:
+The Aleo primitive types include:
 ```
 boolean
 field